azat-co/fullstack-javascript/chapter4/chapter4.md

 the `fetch()` or `reset()` functions from its API.
 I find using these functions to be very useful.

-Apple View is not any more complex; it has only two properties:
+`appleView` is not any more complex; it has only two properties:
 `template` and `render`.
 In a template, we want to display `figure`, `img`, and `figcaption` tags with specific values.
 The Underscore.js template engine is handy at this task: